 Tobacco Free Pharmacies

 Selling tobacco in pharmacies sends a mixed message to consumers about the dangers of tobacco products, makes it harder for smokers to quit, and is a conflict of interest for pharmacists.Despite the known health risks of tobacco, pharmacies represent nearly 5% of cigarette sales, and while cigarette sales declined nationally by 17% between 2005-2009, cigarette sales increased in pharmacies by 23% during this time.
 In addition, a 2016 study showed that cigarettes in pharmacies were actually cheaper than at other stores.
 However, research shows that pharmacists[3,4,5]and the overall public[6,7] overwhelmingly support removing this deadly product from pharmacies.
 A 2014 survey showed two-thirds of Americans would support a ban on tobacco sales in pharmacies, including nearly half of smokers.
 In 2008, San Francisco became the first city in the U.S. to ban tobacco sales in pharmacies.
 In Massachusetts over 150 cities and towns have enacted similar bans as of June 2017, as well as 7 municipalities in California and Rock County, Minnesota.
+In February 2017, Rockland County, NY became the first community in the state of New York to ban tobacco sales in pharmacies, followed by New York City in August 2017.
 Bans on tobacco sales in pharmacies reduce retailer density.
 Massachusetts and California cities that banned the sale of tobacco in pharmacies saw a three times greater reduction in retailer density compared to cities that did not.
 A study examining the relative effectiveness of policies in reducing the number and density of tobacco retailers in North Carolina found that a ban on tobacco sales in pharmacies would reduce retailers in the state by over 1,000 and reduce density by 13.9%.

 Case Study:Learn more about Massachusetts' success in 'Regulating Pharmacy Tobacco Sales: Massachusetts,' the second case study in the Innovative Point-of-Sale Policies series from the Center for Public Health Systems Science at Washington University in St. Louis.